 Sumaira has been an avid book reader since childhood and her passion for books has only increased as she has got older.
 Sumaira spent 18 years working in the financial industry, where she gained her organisational skills.
 After taking a career break to a raise her family Sumaira's dream came true when she converted her passion to profession and joined as Publishing Assistant.

-As Publishing Assistant, Sumaira manages the production of Bloodhound's print and digital titles from editorial to publication ready stage.
+As Production Manager, Sumaira manages the flow of production of Bloodhound's print and digital titles from editorial to publication ready stage.

 Publicity & Social Media Manager